Step Inside The Creepy, Abandoned Town Of Ong’s Hat In New Jersey

 After all, if any state had an inter-dimensional portal, it would be New Jersey.
 Simply because our state is out of this world!
-Bad puns aside, this is certainly one of the strangest stories surrounding a New Jersey ghost town, but I’d love to hear yours.
-Share your favorite legends/conspiracy theories in the comments.
+Bad puns aside, this is certainly one of the scariest places in New Jersey.
+Have you experienced any paranormal activity in this state?
+Share your favorite legends and conspiracy theories in the comments.

 For a quick peek into Ong’s Hat today, check out the video below: